vascoguita/fmc-adc-100m14b4cha/doc/gateware/index.rst

   This bus is used to write samples from the ADC core to the DDR memory.
   Data: 64-bit, address: 32-bit (word aligned), clock: system clock (125MHz).

-Memory controller to GN4124 core (red)
-  This bus is used to read samples from the DDR memory.
-  Data: 32-bit, address: 32-bit (word aligned), clock: system clock (125MHz).

 Note that some of the cores from the `General Cores`_ library are based on cores from `OpenCores`_.
 Therefore, the documentation for those cores is hosted on the OpenCores website.